-Rotors are of the stiff shaft design.
+Rotors are of the stiff shaft design, with the first dry critical speed above the maximum rotational speed.

 Shafts are of ample diameter, combined with the minimum bearing span to minimize shaft deflectors especially when the pump is operating at off peak conditions.